-Products with Alternative Units of Measure require a few extra fields to store their data.
-To make it easier to import this additional information, a separate import template for Alternative Unit of Measure products to give you an idea of what is required.
+Products with Alternative Units of Measure (UOM) require additional fields to store their data.
+To make it easier to import this additional information, a separate import template for Alternative Unit of Measure products is provided to give you an idea of what is required.

-If you sell both UOM and simple products, then you will be able to import both in the same spreadsheet - you will just omit the irrelevant fields for the simple products.
+If you sell both UOM and simple products, you will be able to import both in the same import spreadsheet by simply omitting the irrelevant fields for the simple products.

-Before importing UOM products, it may be worth reviewing Creating a Product, Product Codes, and Alternative Units of Measure before starting.
-These articles will give you the background to Cin7's product structure before beginning the alternative Units of Measure import process.
+Before importing UOM products, it is recommended to review the Creating a Product, Product Codes, and Alternative Units of Measure Help articles for background on Cin7's product structure before beginning the alternative Units of Measure import process.

 Here are a few pointers for creating your import spreadsheet.
 The easiest way to understand the below principles is to make some test imports with a small amount of data.